Celine10811020/Marugoto_FlashCard/README.md

 ## About the Project

-Marugoto FlashCard is a lightweight web app for reviewing vocabulary from the **Marugoto** Japanese textbook series.
+Marugoto FlashCard is a lightweight web app for reviewing vocabulary from the [**Marugoto** Japanese textbook](https://marugoto.jpf.go.jp/en/) series.

 The app organizes vocabulary by course and lesson, allowing users to practice one card at a time in a simple browser-based interface.

-Unlike a kanji-only flashcard app, this project focuses on **Japanese vocabulary learning**, with each card supporting:
+This project focuses on **Japanese vocabulary learning**, with each card supporting:

 - Japanese reading on the front
-- Kanji on one side of the back
-- Chinese meaning on the other side of the back
+- Kanji or Chinese meaning on the back

 ## Supported Levels / Books